-- the maximum limit for the management fees provided in the Constitution is 5.50% (including GST less RITCs) per annum of the aggregate value of the assets of the Trust; - default interest fees of 50% of the difference between the higher and lower rates of interest charged and received from a Borrower; - all of the other fees that a Borrower may be charged; - an exit fee of 2.20% (including GST less RITCs) of the redemption price of a Platform Unit; and - a transfer fee, of 2.20% (including GST less RITCs) of the value of the units transferred.
+- the maximum limit for the management fees provided in the Constitution is 5.50% (including GST less RITCSs) per annum of the aggregate value of the assets of the Trust; - default interest fees of 50% of the difference between the higher and lower rates of interest charged and received from a Borrower; - all of the other fees that a Borrower may be charged; and - a transfer fee, of 2.20% (including GST less RITCS) of the value of the units transferred.

-6.7 Wholesale Investor fee rebates
+6.8 Wholesale Investor fee rebates

 Trilogy Funds may rebate all or a proportion of its management fees to wholesale Investors.
 Any waiver or reduction is available only to persons who are "wholesale" Investors within the meaning of the Corporations Act on an individual basis, and only in accordance with the Corporations Act requirements and the legislative instrument (ASIC Corporations (Registered Schemes-Differential Fees) Instrument 2017/40) relating to differential fees.
-For further information, contact the Manager for Investor Relations and Wholesale Investments at investorrelations@ trilogyfunds.com.au.

-6.8 GST and Reduced Input Tax Credits (RITCs)
+6.9 GST and Reduced Input Tax Credits (RITCs)